JeschkeLab/DeerLab/docsrc/source/api/paramodel.rst

 :mod:`paramodel`
 ***********************

-Converts a function handle to a valid DeerLab parametric model
+Converts a function handle to a DeerLab parametric model

 Syntax
 =========================================